omeka-s-modules/StaticSiteExport/README.md

 $ rm -rf static-site.zip && zip -r static-site.zip static-site/
 ```

-After exporting a static site, you can use Hugo to build the static site (note that
+After exporting a static site and unzipping the resulting ZIP file, you can use
-this installs a test theme):
+Hugo to build the static site (note that this installs a test theme):

 ```
 $ cd /path/to/static-sites/<export_name>